 Current paramedic practitioners who are graduates of associate degree or certificate programs will find transfer and advanced-standing mechanisms available for establishing credit towards the bachelor’s degree.

-Adult learners certified in other allied health professions may enter the program with advanced standing.
+Adult learners certified in other allied health professions may enter the Residential EMC Program with advanced standing.

 Advanced standing also may be gained by completing programs which have direct articulation agreements at WCU, through individual course transfer, or through proficiency examinations.

-Students wishing to apply to the Emergency Medical Care Program must first be accepted as students of the university through the WCU Office of Admissions.
+Students wishing to apply to the Residential Emergency Medical Care Program must first be accepted as students of the University through the WCU Office of Admissions.

-To be eligible for admission into the EMC major and the professional course sequence, students must have completed 60 semester hours, including all general education and pre-professional course requirements, with a minimum grade point average of 2.0 (C average).
+To be eligible for admission into the EMC Program and the professional course sequence, students must have completed 60 semester hours, including all general education and pre-professional course requirements, with a minimum 2.5 grade point average.

-Admission is competitive.
-Applicants must currently hold or be eligible for North Carolina EMT certification.
+Applicants must currently hold or be eligible for North Carolina EMT certification by August of their entering year.
 Courses necessary to achieve certification are offered each semester on campus.
-Students holding out-of-state EMT certification may apply for reciprocity by contacting the North Carolina Office of EMS at 919-733-2285 .
+Students holding out-of-state EMT certification must obtain NC certification prior to entering the Program.
+Students may apply for reciprocity by contacting the North Carolina Office of EMS at 919-855-3953 .

 In order to be considered complete, the application form and all supporting documentation must be received by the EMC program director by 5 p.m. on February 15.
 The admissions committee will not review any applications for early admission received after the February 15 deadline.